MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/assign-role.md

     ![Users selected](media/users-setting.PNG "Users selected")

-5. Do one of the following:
+5. Follow one of these steps:

-    - If the users are already in the list, skip to step 6 to assign user roles.
+    - If the users are already in the list, skip ahead to step 6 to assign user roles.

-    - If you need to add one more more users, select **Add user** at the top of the screen, enter the account details in the **Add user** pane on the right side of the screen, and then select **Add**.
-See the **Troubleshooting** section of this article for more details.
+    - If you must add one or more users, select **Add user** at the top of the page, enter the account details in the **Add user** dialog box, and then select **Add**.
+For more information, see the "Troubleshooting" section later in this topic.

-      >[!NOTE]
+        > [!NOTE]
-      >Adding a user this way triggers a synchronization so the user is added to the instance within a few minutes.
+        > When you add a user in this way, you trigger synchronization.
+Therefore, the user is added to the instance within a few minutes.

 6. Select **Manage users in Dynamics 365** at the top of the page.